SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 This syntactic convenience lets you omit braces around a function's parameter by writing a normal expression instead of an explicit closure.

-It's common to call functions that use autoclosures, but most programs don't need to implement any functions that use autoclosures.
+It's common to *call* functions that take autoclosures, but it's not common to *implement* that kind of function.
 For example,
 the ``assert(condition:message:file:line:)`` function
-uses an autoclosure for its test and message arguments;
+takes an autoclosure for its ``condition`` and ``message`` parameters;
-its test argument is evaluated only in debug builds and its message argument is evaluated only if the test fails.
+its ``condition`` parameter is evaluated only in debug builds and its ``message`` parameter is evaluated only if the test fails.
-Calling a function like this is common, but most programs don't need to implement a function like this.

 An autoclosure lets you delay evaluation, because the code inside isn't run until you call the closure.
-This is useful for code
-that has side effects or is computationally expensive, because it lets you control when that code is evaluated.
+Delaying evaluation is useful for code that has side effects or is computationally expensive, because it lets you control when that code is evaluated.
 The code below shows how a closure delays evaluation.